Proverbia Mundi IV: The moral proverbs of Sem Tob (Proverbios Morales)

 Rimed version

-there is nothing one can tout longer than a liar’s tongue,
+tout longer than a liar’s tongue,

 furthermore, a bitter sprout never tasted sweet when young.